savetz/AdventuresInVideoland/README.md

 ROLLERCOASTER-DVD.
 Modified to work with a Pioneer DVD-V8000 DVD player.
 Made a few small changes that pleased me.

 VIDEODISC_ADVENTURE_-_DISK_1__SIDE_A.woz and related files.
-Learned month later that Creative Computing also published the adventure on disk, including cool intro screens not present in the type-in magazine version.
+Learned months later that Creative Computing also published the adventure on disk, including cool intro screens not present in the type-in magazine version.
 May contain other differenes, too, who knows!
 Thanks to the National Videogame Museum for the disk images!

 -Kevin Savetz https://twitter.com/kevinsavetz